jadedjester/aristotle-metadata-registry/README.rst

    If you want to take advantage of Aristotle's access-key shortcut improvements for the admin interface, make sure it is installed *before* `grappelli`.

-   Some Aristotle extensions (such as the Comet Health Indicator extensions) override aristotle templates to add additional content to registry pages.
+   Some Aristotle extensions (such as the Comet Indicator Registry Plug-ins) override aristotle templates to add additional content to registry pages.
 For these overrides to be active extensions must be installed before aristotle like this::